Kee-Wang/UmdEduMail/README.md

 **Makre sure you can _receive_ email using `id@umd.edu` before proceeding.**

-1. Log-in the [terpmail](http://mail.terpmail.umd.edu) on website and select `Settinge` on the right.
+1. Log-in the [terpmail](http://mail.terpmail.umd.edu) on website and select `Settings` on the right.

     ![Image1 of Tutorial](https://github.com/Kee-Wang/UmdEduMail/blob/master/iamges/1.png)